 Read the full review: SteelSeries Arctis Pro review.

-Being strapped for cash doesn’t necessarily mean having to settle for an inferior gaming headset, and Turtle Beach’s EarForce PX24 does a pretty decent job of embarrassing plenty of its more expensive rivals.
-Sure, it makes more extensive use of plastic than headsets which are twice the price, but it still looks and feels sufficiently robust, and its overall lightness renders it pretty comfortable for prolonged use.
+Being strapped for cash doesn’t necessarily mean settling for an inferior gaming headset, and Turtle Beach’s EarForce PX24 does a decent job embarrassing some of its more expensive rivals.
+Sure, it makes more extensive use of plastic than headsets which are twice the price, but it still looks and feels sufficiently robust, and its overall lightness makes it pretty comfortable for prolonged use.

-And in the areas that really matter – sound and configurability – the Ear Force PX24 is way better than it has any right to be at the price.
-While it doesn’t have the bass extension you'll find in a more premium headset, and its treble is a bit dry in comparison with other options at this price level, it still sounds remarkably good – and thanks to an amplifier which clips between the headset and the PS4 controller, you can boost the bass, engage Superhuman Hearing mode for first-person shooters, and even fiddle around with a virtual surround sound effect.
+In the areas that really matter – sound and configurability – the Ear Force PX24 is way better than it has any right to be at the price.
+While it doesn’t have the bass extension you'll find in a more premium headset, and its treble is a bit dry in comparison with other options at this price level, it still sounds remarkably good.
+Thanks to an amplifier which clips between the headset and the PS4 controller, you can boost the bass, engage Superhuman Hearing mode for first-person shooters, and even fiddle around with a virtual surround sound effect.

 Finding such features, and very decent sound indeed, is a revelation for such a cheap headset.
 You could quibble about the EarForce PX24's slightly plasticky overall finish, but in our opinion, that's a small price to pay for a great headset at a decent cost.